 Fullerenes (a form of carbon nanomaterial) is an important element and can be utilized for medical and healthcare purposes.
-The unique properties and structure of the carbon-based compounds have piqued the curiosity of many, due to which it is currently undergoing a thorough investigation in order to be used for the treatment of various medical conditions.
+The unique properties and structure of the carbon-based compounds have piqued the curiosity of many, due to which it is currently undergoing a thorough investigation in order to be used for the treatment of various medical conditions such as Diagnostics, Therapeutics, Toxicity Considerations, as Antioxidants, as Antiviral Agents, in Drug and Gene Delivery, and in Photodynamic Therapy.
+Also, for Allergies, Asthma, Arthritis.

 Ever since this molecule was discovered, multiple studies and research are being carried out on in order to figure out its biomedical applications.
 Being insoluble in watery mediums and having the ability to form aggregates was probably the toughest challenge the scientists had to go through while investigating the molecule.
 To solve this problem, multiple techniques were taken into account e.g. using Hydrophilic molecules to encapsulate Fullerenes, carrying out the process of coagulation in it by using different types of Hydrophilic molecules, and making use of various solvents to suspend the molecule.